aryasoni98/wooak/CODE_OF_CONDUCT.md

 ## Wooak-Specific Guidelines

-### Hacktoberfest Participation
+### Contribution Expectations

-During Hacktoberfest, we expect all participants to:
+We expect all contributors to:

 * **Focus on Quality**: Submit meaningful contributions that add value
 * **Be Patient**: Maintainers may take time to review contributions